spapas/spapas.github.io/content/easy-immutable-objects.rst

     }

 The single step assignment is the combination of the two step described above.
 It is a little more complex but it saves typing and is prefered because it allows the reducer function to have a single expression.
-This will be made more clear with the third example, trying to modify the user's zip code.
-Let's do it in three steps first:
+Now let's try to modify the user's zip code.
+We'll do it in three steps first:

 .. code-block:: javascript